dougmassay/docximport-sigil-plugin/README.md

 =================
 If you're using Sigil v0.9.0 or later on OSX or Windows, all dependencies should already be met so long as you're using the bundled Python interpreter (default).

-Linux users will have to make sure that the Tk graphical python module is present if it's not already.
-On Debian-based flavors this can be done with "sudo apt-get install python-tk" for python 2.7 or "sudo apt-get install python3-tk" for Python 3.4.
+Linux users will have to make sure that the Tk or PyQt5 graphical python module is present if it's not already.
+On Debian-based flavors this can be done with "sudo apt-get install python-tk" (or python-pyqt5) for python 2.7 or "sudo apt-get install python3-tk" (or python3-pyqt5) for Python 3.4+.

 * **Note:** Do not rename any Sigil plugin zip files before attempting to install them